 The practice of meditation has measurable benefits — reduced stress, increased focus and awareness, and enhanced positive emotion, learning and memory.
 There is now scientific evidence that documents these positive effects.
 To learn more about these scientific studies and the associated benefits of meditation, hereʼs a link to a brief overview.

 If youʼd like to try a short guided audio meditation, please visit the guided meditation page.
 If youʼd like to learn how to meditate and start practicing mindfulness, hereʼs an easily accessible primer.

-If youʼd like to find out more about programs for your group, including mindfulness for sales productivity, for stress reduction, or for healthy eating, please contact me.
+If youʼd like to find out more about programs for your group, including mindfulness for sales productivity and mindfulness for stress reduction, please contact me.
 Thank you, and I hope you find mindful moments in your day!